ACM40960/project-andreacorrado29/README.md

 #### Module ACM40960 - Lecturer Dr Sarp Akcay

 ## Overview
 Interest to climate change has recently grown considerably.
-Here, we go through the main phenomenons such as rainfall amount and temperature to understand how their trend is evolving over time.
+Here, we go through the main phenomenons such as rainfall amount and temperature to understand how their trends are evolving over time.

 #### Rain & Temperature over time